 In the music classroom, small group settings are not usually possible.
-However, a similar approach may be used with the entire music class.
-Read on to see what teaching a rhythm reading lesson might look like in your elementary music classroom using guided music reading.
+However, a similar approach may be used with your entire music class.
+Take a peek below to see what teaching a rhythm reading lesson using guided music reading might look like in your elementary music classroom.

-Guided Music Reading | Preparation
+Preparation for Guided Music Reading

-In order for guided music reading to be successful in the elementary music classroom, lessons must be carefully sequenced.
+For guided music reading to be successful in the elementary music classroom, lessons must be carefully sequenced.
 Students should only encounter one new element at a time and students must be “prepared” and ready for the element to be presented.

-Guided Music Reading | Iconic Reading
+Guided Music Reading – Iconic Reading

 Reading Standard Rhythmic Notation